students sitting on laptop for financial aid assistance.

 Financial Aid Terms

-Expected Family Contribution (EFC): Primarily based on your family's prior year income, combined with assets, family size, and number of family members enrolled in college.
-The lower your EFC, the more need-based aid you may qualify for.
+Student Aid Index (SAI): Primarily based on your family's prior year income, combined with assets, and family size.
+The lower your SAI, the more need-based aid you may qualify for.
+Formerly known as the Expected Family Contribution (EFC).

 FAFSA (Free Application for Federal Student Aid): A standardized form used to determine your eligibility for need-based financial aid by collecting data about your family’s income and monetary assets.

-Financial need: The difference between the annual cost of attendance and your EFC.
+Financial need: The difference between the annual cost of attendance and your SAI.

 Grant: An award based on financial need that does not have to be repaid.